List of Coronation Street characters introduced in 1964: Rosemary Fraser

 Rosemary Fraser was the wife of Laurie Fraser.
 Laurie had been seeing Elsie Tanner behind Rosemary's back, and he brazenly employed Elsie at the club where his wife was a regular customer.
 Elsie found out his betrayal and finished the relationship.

 Stuart Hodges

 Stuart Hodges took over the role of preacher at The Glad Tidings Mission Hall when Leonard Swindley was forced to take a rest after having a minor breakdown.
 Emily Nugent, a regular at the Mission, fell for Hodges as did most of the women.
 Even Ena Sharples took a liking to him when he helped her out with her cleaning job.
 Hodges left the Street to allow Swindley to take his job back, but returned months later with the news that the Mission was to merge with another in Weatherfield.

 Lily Haddon

-Lily Haddon (née Longhurst) was the daughter of Rovers cleaner Martha Longhurst.
+Lily Haddon (also Longhurst) was the daughter of Rovers cleaner Martha Longhurst.
 Martha mentioned her frequently during her time on the show, and her absence became something of a running joke.
 Lily and her husband Wilf finally made their first and last appearances at Martha's funeral.